Cwantic/Documentation/Design/Elements/Node.md

 # Create nodes

-There is 2 possibilities of creation :
+There are 3 possibilities of creation :

 - Creation of the **FIRST** node
 - Creation of a **GLOBAL** node